maxrossello/redmine_pdf_documents/README.md

 I am using code and ideas from the following people:

 * Code to create PDF from wiki pages: http://www.redmine.org/issues/401
-* Idea and portions of code form: http://www.redmine.org/plugins/redmine_doc_pu
+* Idea and portions of code from: http://www.redmine.org/plugins/redmine_doc_pu

 ## Screenshots